It's Your Choice 2017

 Example: If a diagnostic test costs $100 and you have met your deductible, your coinsurance payment of 10% would be $10 (10% of $100).
 The health plan pays the rest of the cost ($90).

 An out-of-pocket limit (OOPL) is a plan provision that limits a member’s cost sharing.
 The OOPL is the maximum amount that a member will pay for in-network, covered services during a plan year (same as calendar year).

 The WPE (local government) program has OOPLs in place that apply to certain medical and prescription drug out-of-pocket costs.
 The federal government also enforces out-of-pocket maximums that are much higher than the OOPLs of the State and WPE (local government) Group Health Insurance Programs.
 For any essential health benefit costs that do not stop at the program OOPL, the federal maximum out-of-pocket limits provide a safety net that does not allow you to incur any out-of-pocket expenses more than $6,850 individual or $13,700 family.

-Note: For the Group Health Insurance Program, this only applies to Level 3 prescription drugs.
+Note: For the Group Health Insurance Program, this only applies to Level 3 and Level 4 non-preferred prescription drugs.